 There are multiple ways to be treated for major depression; therefore, each individual should get the care that is suited to their own needs.
 A professional treatment plan, which frequently involves psychotherapy, medication management, and lifestyle adjustments, can alleviate depressive symptoms.
 Let’s look at those treatment options in more detail below:

 Psychotherapy is also known as "talk therapy".
 A person suffering from major depression generally attends sessions with a therapist to identify and treat symptoms related to depression.
 The most common types of therapy utilized in the treatment of major depression are cognitive behavioral therapy, interpersonal therapy, and acceptance and commitment therapy.

 Antidepressants can be helpful in managing major depression.
 People who are interested in taking medication for depression should always speak with their primary care physician or psychiatrist before beginning treatment with a new prescription.
 This will assist them in minimizing adverse effects and identifying the most effective therapy solutions.

 Lifestyle changes can complement and enhance the efficacy of therapy and medicines.
 However, changing one's lifestyle is not a good substitute for seeking treatment from a skilled professional.

 Among the lifestyle modifications that can help with clinical depression are:

 People who once suffered clinical depression could have symptoms back in the future.
 To prevent another episode of depression, it is important to be informed of the causes of major depression and to continue taking the medication prescribed to prevent a recurrence.
 This is the most effective method for preventing a recurrence of depression.
 In addition, it is crucial to be aware of the signs and symptoms of clinical depression and to get immediate medical attention if you encounter any of the symptoms.

-Isha Health provides online ketamine-assisted psychotherapy.
+Isha Health provides online ketamine therapy.
 If you'd like to speak to our medical team, click here.